MathiasBeckius/ElixirNerves/malmo_elixir/01-led_demo/README.md

 ```
 cd led_demo
 ```
-Since we will update firmware over SSH, we must make sure that the SSH configuration is in order.
+Since we will communicate with the Beaglebone over SSH, we must make sure that the SSH configuration is in order.
 Open **config/config.exs**.
 On rows 31-37, you'll find:
 ```elixir
 keys =